Operations for prolapse of the vaginal apex

 Information for patients from the British Society of Urogynaecologists (BSUG)

-This patient information sheet was put together by members of the BSUG Governance Committee paying particular reference to any relevant NICE Guidance.
+This leaflet was written by members of the BSUG Governance Committee, paying particular reference to any relevant NICE Guidance.

 What is a prolapse of the vaginal apex?